 So now the cement is tacky and it is time to drop this patch exactly where it needs to go in one delicate and efficient operation!
 Suffice to say it turned out to be a bloody wrestling match as the patch attached itself to parts of the mat and itself before eventually ending fairly close to where I intended and with only one little crease.
 Important word of warning: Do try not to let the contact cement drop between the join resulting in the top of the mat sticking to the bottom of the mat.

-"Oh, did that happen to me?"
+"What was that?" you ask."Oh, did that happen to me?"

 "Oh no, not to me!" mumbled the wide mouthed frog through tightly clenched lips.